nihiser/code-challenge-reactjs/README.md

-This was originally for an interview code challenge that I am now using it for continuous learning.
+This was originally for an interview code challenge: https://github.com/Superformula/frontend-test

 Additionally, I will be utilizing many of GitHub's project features and wiki.
 Updates will be done using PRs.